Probabilistic Embeddings for Cross-Modal Retrieval: Experiments

 \paragraph{Similarity measures for retrieval at test time.} We have discussed alternative similarity metrics that \pcme may adopt at test time (\S~\ref{subsec:test-time-alternative}).
 The ``Mean only'' metric only uses the $\generichead^\mu$ features, as in deterministic retrieval scenarios.
 It only requires $O(N)$ space to store the database features.
 Probabilistic distance measures like ELK, JS-divergence, and 2-Wasserstein, require the storage for $\mu$ and $\sigma$ features, resulting in the doubled storage requirement.
 Sampling-based distance computations, such as the average L2 distance and match probability, need $J^2$ times the storage required by the Mean-only baseline.

-We compare the above variants in Table~\ref{tab:retrieval-strateiges} and \S\ref{sec:supp-more-testtime-variants}.
-First of all, we observe that \pcme, with any test-time similarity measure, mostly beats the determistically trained \pcme ($\mu$-only training).
+We compare the above variants in Table~\ref{tab:retrieval-strateiges} and \S\fref{E.1}.
+First of all, we observe that \pcme, with any test-time similarity measure, mostly improves over the deterministically trained \pcme ($\mu$-only training).
 Even if the test-time similarity is computed as if the embeddings are deterministic (Mean only), \pcme training improves the retrieval performances (24.7\% to 26.1\% for i2t and 25.6\% to 26.7\% for t2i).
-Other cheaper variants of probabilistic distances, such as 2-Wasserstein, also result in reasonable performances (26.2\% and 26.7\% i2t and t2i performances, respectively), while introducing only two times the original space consumption.
+Other cheaper variants of probabilistic distances, such as 2-Wasserstein, also result in reasonable performances (26.2\% and 26.7\% for i2t and t2i, respectively), while introducing only twice the original space consumption.
 The best performance is indeed attained by the similarity measure using the match probability, with 26.3\% and 26.8\% i2t and t2i performances, respectively.
-There exists a trade off between computational cost and performance and the deterministic test-time similarity measures.
+There exists a trade-off between computational cost and performance and the deterministic test-time similarity measures.
 We use the match probability measure at test time for the rest of the paper.